adaltas/node-nikita-docs/src/md/about/introduction.md

 # Introduction

-Nikita is an automation and deployment orchestration solution for distributed apps and infrastructure.
-You will find below resources to learn more about what Nikita is about, how to learn it and how to contribute to its success.

-## Software Automation

 Automation is central when operating and scaling complex systems.
 The more servers and services there are to manage, the harder it gets for a team to fulfill their operational duties without proper automation in place.

+## Purpose

 Automation is a workforce multiplier that helps teams to manage ever growing infrastructure but it can do much more:

 * Confidence
   Provide the accuracy that no human could achieve.